 • Recent change in your bite

 • Finding food packed up in your gums

-For years dentists knew that people who have diabetes are more likely to develop periodontal disease.
-Recent research is now indicating that it may work both ways: those who have chronic gum disease are more likely to get diabetes.
-Researchers recently looked at data from an ongoing U.S. health study and uncovered the fact that people who had a chronic gum infection at the beginning of the study two decades ago were highly likely to have contracted diabetes.
+Over the years researchers knew that diabetics are more likely to develop periodontal disease.
+Research is now showing that vice-versa is also the case: people with chronic gum infections are more likely to get diabetes.
+Scientists analyzed numbers from a large ongoing national health survey and found that people who had a chronic gum infection at the beginning of the study two decades ago were highly likely to have contracted diabetes.

-This study appears to prove the assertion that those with ongoing periodontal disease are more likely to eventually suffer from diabetes.
+This study appears to prove the concept that adults with chronic infections such as gum disease are at higher risk for diabetes.

 Finally, did you know:

-• The American Diabetes Association has announced that periodontal disease causes diabetes.
+• The American Diabetes Association says gum disease causes diabetes.

 • Adults with periodontal disease are 200% as likely to have insulin resistance.

 • Type II diabetics have a 7 times greater mortality rate when they have severe periodontal disease.

 Dr. Peck Is Now Advising You To Make a Dental Hygiene Appointment To Avoid Heart Disease